warestack/cc/Class-8/README.md

 $ npm install cassandra-driver
 ```

-> If the command failed, try the next `npm install cassandra-driver@2.1.2 --save`
+> If the command failed, try the next `npm install cassandra-driver@3.5`

 55. Let's create a script `cassandra-app.js` to select data.